nikki-13/my-website/README-contact.md

 When a user submits the contact form:

 1. The form data is sent to the server at the `/save-contact` endpoint
-2. The server saves the contact information to a `contacts.txt` file
+2. The server saves the contact information to a `contacts.txt` file (if SAVE_TO_FILE is set to 'true')
-3. The server sends two emails:
-   - An email to you (the website owner) with the contact details
+3. The server sends an email to you (the website owner) with the contact details
-   - A confirmation email to the person who submitted the form

 ## Customization

-You can customize the email templates by editing the HTML in the `app.js` file:
+You can customize the email template by editing the HTML in the `app.js` file:

-- `ownerMailOptions` - The email sent to you
+- `ownerMailOptions` - The email sent to you with contact form details
-- `userMailOptions` - The confirmation email sent to the form submitter

 ## Troubleshooting